Military Sexual Assault Defenses

 A rape or sexual assault conviction means that you forfeit your right to accept any pay, allowances, or benefits from joining the military.
-The military will no longer be covering your healthcare costs, provide your employment opportunities, or pay for your schooling.
+The military will no longer be covering your healthcare costs, providing your employment opportunities, or paying for your schooling.

 Sex Offender Registry and Notification Act (SORNA)

 Getting convicted of rape or sexual assault means that you will become a registered sex offender.
 The Sex Offender Registry and Notification Act (SORNA) for military convictions may also include:

 - Aggravated sexual contact with a minor

 - Indecent acts

 - Wrongful sexual contact

 - Indecent exposure